For organizers

 In January 2010 Collegium Marianum was awarded with an honor for the credits of quality and for the general promotion of Czech music, presented by the International Music Council by UNESCO.

 Since 2001 Collegium Marianum has presented the concert cycle Baroque Soirées.
 Thanks to its thematic programming and close interconnection with the historical spaces of Old Prague, the series is unique not only in the Czech, but also international context.
-Collegium Marianum is the ensemble in residence of the international music festival Summer Festivities of Early Music.
+Collegium Marianum is the ensemble in residence of the international music festival Summer Festivities of Early Music and St. Wenceslas Music Festival.

 Flautist Jana Semerádová is a graduate of the Prague Conservatory, the Faculty of Philosophy, Charles University (Theory and Practice of Early Music), and the Royal Conservatory in the Hague, the Netherlands.
 She is also a laureate of the Magdeburg and Munich international competitions.